As an Amazon Associate, GrowJourney earns from qualifying purchases. Read more: terms of service.

-However, non-answers are not what the questioner is searching for, so we always try to provide an actionable response to the “one tip” question.
-Drumroll…Here it comes…Wait for it…mulch.
+However, non-answers are not what you’re looking for, so we always try to provide an actionable response to the “one tip” question.
+Drumroll…Here it comes…Wait for it…

 “Huh?
 Mulch?
 Why?”
 You might be asking…